Adhan

-Terminology
+Etymology

-Adhān, Arabic for 'announcement', from the root adhina, meaning 'to listen, to hear, be informed about', is variously transliterated in different cultures.

-It is commonly written as athan, or adhane (in French), azan in Iran and parts of South Asia (in Persian, Dari, Pashto, Hindi, Bengali, Urdu, and Punjabi), adzan in Southeast Asia (Indonesian and Malaysian), and ezan in Turkish, Bosnian and Serbo-Croatian Latin (езан in Serbo-Croatian Cyrillic and Bulgarian, ezani in Albanian).
-Muslims in many parts of South Asia, including the Malabar Coast of India and the Punjab region of India and Pakistan, use the Persian term بانگ, bāng, for the call to public prayer.
+Adhān, Arabic for "announcement", from the root adhina, meaning: "to listen, to hear, be informed about", is variously transliterated in different cultures.
+It is commonly written as athan, as well as adhane in French; in Iran and parts of South Asia (in Persian, Pashto, Balochi, Hindi, Bengali, Urdu, and Punjabi); or in Southeast Asia (Indonesian and Malaysian); and ezan in Turkish, Bosnian, and Serbo-Croatian Latin (езан in Serbo-Croatian Cyrillic and Bulgarian); and ezani in Albanian.
+Muslims in many parts of South Asia, including the Malabar Coast of India and the Punjab region of India and Pakistan, use the Persian term بانگ (bāng) for the call to public prayer.
 Another derivative of the word adhān is ʾudhun (أُذُن), meaning 'ear'.